MiguelCabero/Booking-Airlines/README.md

 # Minimum required microservices

-The price requests according to some indicated parameters.
+    • The price requests according to some indicated parameters.
-    • The flight reservation
+    • The flight reservation.
     • Information about access to the application.